marcluque/Pandora/README.md

 ## Description

-Pandora is a simple search engine that is powered by [Apache Cassandra](https://github.com/apache/cassandra) and [Hydra](https://github.com/marcluque/Hydra) (a network framework).
+Pandora is a simplistic multi-threaded distributed search engine that is powered by [Apache Cassandra](https://github.com/apache/cassandra) and [Hydra](https://github.com/marcluque/Hydra) (a network framework).
 It simply maps a keyword onto a list of links in order to store everything in a database and would just retrieve all the found links for a keyword, or even several keywords.
 The implementation might be a bit outdated.